Lisa Rinna Defends ‘RHOBH’ Co-Star Sutton Stracke As Fans Zone In On Her ‘Skinny’ Legs In Cast Photo

 “It’s just a weird angle chill,” the Real Housewives of Beverly Hills veteran wrote.

-Fans replied to tell Rinna that she’s a good soul and that everyone needs a friend like her.
+Fans replied to tell Lisa that she’s a good soul and that everyone needs a friend like her.

 Sutton may be a newcomer and not even a full-time Housewife — she was unexpectedly demoted to a “Friend” of the Housewives after joining the cast — but she has been a big part of the show’s milestone 10th season already.
 Unfortunately, that opens her up to the scrutiny that all of the cast members face.

-While Sutton has not appeared to respond to LegGate yet, she recently told the podcast Behind the Velvet Rope that seeing herself on TV has been an eye-opener.
-Sutton even admitted that when she saw herself on the Real Housewives of Beverly Hills Season 10 premiere it made her rethink her decision not to get Botox.
+While Sutton does not appear to have responded to LegGate yet, she recently told the podcast Behind the Velvet Rope that seeing herself on TV has been an eye-opener.
+Sutton even admitted that when she saw herself on the Real Housewives of Beverly Hills season 10 premiere, it made her rethink her decision not to get Botox.